ConnerGrice/Geant4-Development/README.md

 ### New radii

-After adding more staves, the means that the radii of the layers must also change since the number of HICs remains the same.
+After adding more staves, this means that the radii of the layers must also change since the number of HICs remains the same.
 The new lengths are as follows:

 |Stave|Old(mm)|New(mm)|
 |---|---|---|